Memorial Stadium (Indiana University)

-Memorial Stadium is a stadium in Bloomington, Indiana.
+Memorial Stadium (officially known as Merchants Bank Field at Memorial Stadium for sponsorship reasons) is a stadium in Bloomington, Indiana, United States.
 It is primarily used for football, and has been the home of Indiana Hoosiers football since its opening in 1960.
-It is the tenth largest stadium in the Big Ten Conference, with a capacity of 52,626.
-The field has a conventional north-south alignment, at an approximate elevation of 771 ft above sea level.
+It is the 15th largest football stadium in the Big Ten Conference, with a capacity of 53,524.
+The field has a conventional north–south alignment, at an approximate elevation of 771 ft above sea level.

 History

 The stadium officially opened in 1960 as part of a new athletics area at the university and replaced the original Memorial Stadium built in 1925 (a 20,000-seat stadium located on 10th Street in Indiana University's Arboretum).
 The current Memorial Stadium has been renovated or updated multiple times since the original construction.
 Improvements include the replacement of the original wooden seats with aluminum bleachers, installation of sound and lighting systems, and major structural overhauls.

 On June 1, 2003, a $3.5 million renovation of the Memorial Stadium press box was completed, which also added 300 indoor club seats and 9 suites.
 In the summer of 2003, the Hoosier locker room in Memorial Stadium underwent a $250,000 renovation.
 The facelift to the original 1986 facility included renovating and modernizing the existing space with new carpeting, lighting, and a new bulkhead ceiling along with the installation of custom-built oak wood lockers for 105 football players.
 The renovation was funded in large part by former Hoosier quarterback Trent Green his wife Julie and philanthropist Ted Derheimer.
 In 2019, the $8.5 million Terry Tallen Indiana Football Complex opened, after J.C.
 Ripberger Construction Corp was able to finish the project in only 6 months, including an expanded and renovated locker room area, training room and sports lounge, to allow players to get acquainted with video games on 98" televisions.